jkulak/git-ninja/README.md

 If you are working a lot with git in your command line, it makes sense to make it easier and speed it up a little bit by

-1. Customising your shell prompt to show you your current branch
+1. customising your shell prompt to show you your current branch,
-2. Enabling auto-complete for git commands (and branch names and others)
+2. enabling auto-complete for git commands (and branch names and others).

 ## Customise your prompt